allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/ml_ci_cd_using_github_actions_and_clearml.md

 Now, I'll start with the task because that's the thing we're going to run as the experiment you want to keep track of in your Git, and in ClearML, and in this case, we'll just take like a dummy task.
 We'll take a very, very simple example here, so we just do `from clearml import Task`.
 If you're familiar with ClearML this will be very familiar to you as well.
-It's just the `task.init`, give it a project, give it a name, and then I basically always set `reuse_last_task_id` to `false`, which basically means that it will never override the previous task if it didn't complete properly.
+It's just the `Task.init`, give it a project, give it a name, and then I basically always set `reuse_last_task_id` to `false`, which basically means that it will never override the previous task if it didn't complete properly.
 It's more or less a thing of taste.
 Then I set the random seed to do something completely random.
 Then for 10 times basically we're going to be reporting a scalar, which is called performance metric in series "Series 1" and it will have a random value,